desmodev/desmodev.github.io/_posts/2022-11-23-putting-your-brief-in-order.md

 Most institutions now require that the use of an editor be acknowledged in the front matter of the thesis.

 Additionally, further acknowledgement may be required if the editor’s academic background is similar to the student's area of study.

-The role of copy-editing and proofreading has been defined as 'identifying errors in, and correcting, the presentation of the text so as to conform with standard usage and conventions'.<sup>1</sup>

 --